 Broward Council Members and Friends

-We started 2026 with our January dinner meeting where we installed our officers for 2026 and heard from CWO2 Brad Bishop, the Commanding Officer of the USCGC BERNARD C WEBBER, one of our four adopted Fast Response Cutters at Base Miami Beach.
+As the first newsletter of 2026, we have a lot to catch up on.
+We started the year with our January dinner meeting where we installed our officers for 2026 and heard from CWO2 Brad Bishop, the Commanding Officer of the USCGC BERNARD C WEBBER, one of our four adopted Fast Response Cutters at Base Miami Beach.
 Brad was able to fill us in on the many missions of the cutter that have kept them very busy off our coasts and in the Caribbean.
-Our Council also formally adopted the USCGC WINSLOW GRIESER, a Fast Response Cutter that recently moved to Miami to take the place of the USCGC PAUL CLARK that is now in the shipyard for a major overhaul.
+The Council made a donation to the WEBBER's MWR fund to defray the cost of new unit ball caps since the crew was swapped from the USCGC PAUL CLARK that is now in the shipyard for a major overhaul.
+Our Council also formally adopted the USCGC WINSLOW GRIESER, a Fast Response Cutter that moved to Miami last year as part of the same overhaul program.

-It is also that time of year when we ask our members to pay their voluntary local dues.
-All local dues go towards supporting our adopted unit and youth programs, so please do consider a contribution.
+Finally, we are still accepting payments of local dues.
+Although voluntary, these funds allow us to continue supporting our adopted unit and youth programs, so please do consider a contribution.
 In closing, this is your Council, so please do let me know if you have any questions, comments, or ideas on what we should focus on.

 Best regards,